titomiguelcosta/hammer/README.md

 HAMMER
 ======

-With gobie and checks with debug maybe now
+With gobie and checks with debug maybe now OKKKK

 API by developers for developers
 --------------------------------